(damaged boys) 23

 Ben was tired of feeling emotionally injured.
 Things never seemed to work out.
 If there was hope, it always seemed dashed in the end, usually with some bizarre twist.
 Like an episode of The Twilight Zone, complete with Rod Serling narration, Ben watched his life unfold with a sense of fascination and horror.

-More "(damaged boys) 17"
+Continue with “(damaged boys) 17”

 (damaged boys) 16